pytorch/glow/docs/Lexicon.md

 ### R

+* RAUW
+  Replace All Uses With
+  A term commonly used in LLVM referring to a method that replaces all the uses of one value with another.
+In Glow, see `NodeValue::replaceAllUsesOfWith`.

 * ReLU
   Rectified Linear Unit
   A unit with a linear activation function in the context of a DNN.
 These are